HaniAlija49/persistQ/docs/SDK_IMPLEMENTATION_SUMMARY.md

-# MemoryHub SDK - Implementation Summary
+# PersistQ SDK - Implementation Summary

 **Date**: December 7, 2025
 **Status**: ✅ **Complete and Ready for Publishing**

 ## What Was Built

-We successfully extracted your existing TypeScript API client into a standalone, publishable npm package called `@memoryhub/sdk`.
+We successfully extracted your existing TypeScript API client into a standalone, publishable npm package called `persistq-sdk`.

 ### Package Details